 West Greenland Skin-on-Frame Kayak: Build Your Own

 This course is for individuals with a strong interest in creating a seaworthy craft with their own hands.
-The Inuit kayak from Greenland is a fast and responsive vessel designed for hunting but just as suitable for today’s more common recreational purposes.
-Students will design their craft to fit their own body size.
+The Inuit kayak from Greenland is a fast and responsive craft designed for hunting but just as suitable for today’s more common recreational purposes.
+Students will design their own craft to fit their body size.
 Begin by laying out and cutting mortises.
 Kerf together the compound miter at the gunwale ends, and lash the deck beams into place.
 Steam bend ribs and cockpit coaming, then lash the longitudinals into place.
 Sew a watertight seam along the entire length of the deck.
-Kayaks will be constructed of Eastern white pine, white cedar, white oak, and white ash, and covered with 9 oz. urethane-coated nylon for a bomb-proof skin.
+Kayaks will be constructed of Eastern white pine, white cedar, white oak, white ash and covered with 9 oz. urethane-coated nylon for a bomb-proof skin.
 Kayak length may vary from 14' to 18' depending on your preference.
-Students are encouraged to bring a partner to assist them, for no additional tuition, as this course can be a great family project.
+Students are encouraged to bring a partner to assist them as this course can be a great family project.
+This course is open to students ages 14+.

-The instructors will consult with each student four weeks prior to the start of the course to discuss materials for the length of the intended boat to be built.
-Material costs may vary given market prices and will be determined four weeks out.
-In addition to the tuition fee, each student will be expected to reimburse an additional $700 (approximately) for materials directly to the instructor at the beginning of the course.
+The instructors will consult with each student four weeks prior to the start of the course to assess materials for the length of the intended boat to be built in this course.
+Material costs may vary given market prices and will be determined at that time.
+Each student will be expected to reimburse an additional $750-$850 (approx.) for materials at the onset of the course.
 Separate tuition payment and cancellation policies apply to this course.

 - 16’ tape measure